xning11/CodingPractice/README.md

 # Daily Coding Problem
 Coding exercises to [Daily Coding Problem](https://www.dailycodingproblem.com/).
-Some of these questions are similar to [Leetcode](https://leetcode.com/).
+Hese is the [problem list](https://github.com/xning11/DailyCodingProblem/blob/master/Problems.md).
+Some of these are similar to [Leetcode](https://leetcode.com/).

 <b>Problem 1</b>